-Due Process (Human Rights) Committee -9 CSR 45-3.090 Behavior Supports describes the functions and roles of the Due Process (Human Rights) Committee in reviewing and assuring due process has occurred when there is a proposal for any restriction or limitation of a person's rights.
+Due Process (Human Rights) Committee -9 CSR 45-3.090 Behavior Supports describes the rights of individuals and Division assurances in home and community settings.
+Directive 4.200 describes the functions and roles of the Due Process (Human Rights) Committee in reviewing and assuring due process has occurred when there is a proposal for any restriction or limitation of a person's rights.
 All Committee meetings and findings are tracked in a statewide tracking system.